The Fall (band): Death of Mark E. Smith

 Early in 2017, there were reports that Smith was ill, and over the year numerous live dates were cancelled or postponed for reasons of health, including a week's dates in New York.
-Having become weak due to a change in medicine, he performed a number of shows in a wheelchair.
+Having become weak due to a change in medicine, he performed some shows in a wheelchair.
 His final performance and last appearance in public took place at the Queen Margaret Union, Glasgow, on 4 November 2017.
 Another show was scheduled for the Fiddlers, Bristol, on 29 November; Smith travelled to Bristol but was then too unwell to leave his hotel room.
-The other members of the group made a brief appearance on stage and apologised to the people who had come to see The Fall.
+The other members of the group made a brief appearance on stage and apologised to the people who had come to see the Fall.

 On 24 January 2018, Smith died at his home in Prestwich, Greater Manchester after a long illness.
 He was 60 years old.
 Smith had been diagnosed with terminal lung and kidney cancer, which his family confirmed had contributed to his death.
 The announcement of Smith's death was made by his partner and Fall manager Pamela Vander.
-Smith had struggled with alcoholism and periodic drug use throughout his adult life, and had undergone treatment on a number of occasions.
-His condition led to him falling and suffering bone fragmentation a number of times from the mid 2000s, leading to his performing several dates in a wheelchair and cast.
+Smith had been an alcoholic and periodic drug user for much of his adult life, and had undergone treatment several times.
+His condition led to him falling and suffering bone fragmentation several times from the mid 2000s, leading to his performing several dates in a wheelchair and cast.
 A heavy smoker, Smith had long suffered from throat and respiratory problems; yet his work ethic or output never declined and he continued to release a new album close to once a year.

 Posthumous projects

-In August 2018, Cherry Red Records, The Fall's final label, announced they had purchased the rights to 40 Fall albums from Smith before his death, and plan to release a reissue series and box set sometime in the future.
+In August 2018, Cherry Red Records, the Fall's final label, announced they had purchased the rights to 40 Fall albums from Smith before his death and plan to release a reissue series and box set sometime in the future.